 In choosing which tricks to include in your showcase piece, start with a brain-dump of all the tricks, movements and poses that you have in your repertoire.
 Pick your favourites, or ones that you think could work really well with your chosen song and theme!

 Most importantly, at showcases it’s all about the show and creating something memorable that you can enjoy and be proud of.
 As a rough guide, you can break your choreography content into the following: 30% tricks, 30% floorwork / basework, 30% audience interaction / telling your story through dance (you can use the remaining 10% however you like).

 As I mentioned earlier, in showcases you have free reign to create whatever you want to create without having to abide by rules or think about what’s going to get you the most points on that score card.
-I see my performances as an opportunity to safely express whatever I am feeling or going through at a given moment; some themes I have explored previously are rumination and self-sabotage, navigating a Dark Night Of The Soul, cultural appropriation of Irish symbolism in American pop culture and then just good old fashioned superficial sexy slinking to my favourite heavy metal songs.
+I see my performances as an opportunity to safely express whatever I am feeling or going through at a given moment; some themes I have explored previously are rumination and self-sabotage, navigating a Dark Night Of The Soul, Irish symbolism in American pop culture and then just good old fashioned superficial sexy slinking to my favourite heavy metal songs.
 Your theme can be something deep and personal or it can be lighthearted and fun, BUT it should be authentically YOU!

 Sharing your story (On preparing a biography for the MC):

 At our showcases here at IPDA you’ll have noticed that we have a professional MC on hand who is tasked with setting the tone for evening, keeping the audience engaged between acts, introducing each performer and keeping the show flowing smoothly!